 Proper Disposal of Fats, Oils and Grease

-Fats, oils and grease (also known as F.O.G.) are as bad for sewer pipes as they are for our arteries and wasteline.
+Fats, oils and grease (also known as F.O.G.) are as bad for sewer pipes as they are for our arteries and waistlines.
 F.O.G. clogs sewer pipes and causes blockages that result in costly sewer backups and overflows.
 These sewer backups and overflows can cause health hazards, damage home interiors and threaten the environment.

-Keep Our Sewer Free of Fats, Oils and Grease (F.O.G.)
+Protect Pipes From Fats, Oils and Grease (F.O.G.)
 Video

 Where does F.O.G. come from?